 I marinated the pork cheeks for about four hours which really is more than enough with most cuts of meat (but that’s another post), then fried them golden brown and delicious in a combination of oil, butter and bacon fat before braising gently and carefully in some of the marinade and dousing them in cream sauce made on the side.
 And that kind of treatmeant, really, was all the pork cheeks needed to make a meal fit for kings.
 The details are below, enjoy!

-- 1 pint of dark beer such as porter or stout
+- 1 pint dark beer porter or stout

 - salt and pepper